amareshsingh0/dreamlust-frontend/GUIDE/UNCONFIGURED_FEATURES.md

 ---

 ### 3. **Datadog APM & Logging** (Frontend & Backend)
-**Status:** ⚠️ Not Used - Replaced with Sentry **Note:** Datadog monitoring has been replaced with Sentry for error tracking and monitoring.
+**Status:** ❌ Not Used - Replaced with Sentry **Note:** Datadog monitoring has been replaced with Sentry for error tracking and monitoring.
 Datadog configuration is optional and not required.
+All monitoring is handled by Sentry.

 ---